PythonUser-ux/Password-collector/README.md

 # Password collector
 A convenient tool to keep safe your passwords and remember all of them by just knowing a single "super" password. <br>

-Once converted to executable a camouflaged script will be the only way to retrieve all your passwords from an encrypted file. <br>
+Once converted to executable a camouflaged python script will be the only way to retrieve all your passwords from an encrypted file. <br>
 Your passwords will stored in a python dictionary object and encrypted using Fernet's symmetric authenticated cryptography.

 - Install the following library to encode your passwords